zavalab/PlasmoExamples/README.md

 $ julia run_casestudy2.jl
 ```

+The output should be similar to case study 1 at first.
+You should see the following output printed to the console:
+* A message about activating the Julia package environment.
+* The output of KaHyPar which partitions the problem.
+* A notification about the subproblems being created (which includes subgraph expansion)
+* The output of SchwarzSolver.jl.
+The solver prints the current objective function, primal feasibility, and dual feasibility at each iteration.

 ### Modifying parameters
+Like the previous case study, it is possible to run interactively to avoid restarting Julia to test out different parameters.
+Simply
+start up a Julia session and use the following include statement:

 ```
 julia> include("run_casestudy1.jl")
 ```

+It is now possible to modify partitioning parameters in the `run_casestudy2.jl` script such as `n_parts`, `imbalance`, and `overlap`.
+Keep in mind however, that Julia
+does not yet support changing the number of threads interactively, which requires restarting and setting the `JULIA_NUM_THREADS` environment variable.
+We have also found that too many partitions does not always lead to convergence (we have tested up to 4 partitions) and this is likely because of issues with using simple overlap schemes.

 ## Other documentation
 Documentation describing Plasmo.jl and its underlying functions can be found at the [github pages](https://zavalab.github.io/Plasmo.jl/dev/) site.
+The source code for v0.3.0 can be found at: [https://github.com/zavalab/Plasmo.jl/tree/v0.3.0](https://github.com/zavalab/Plasmo.jl/tree/v0.3.0).